-Traditional communication methods that I see in programs often include monthly newsletters and calendars, online galleries with children's pictures, and postings of activities and projects in the center.
+Traditional communication methods that I see in programs often include monthly newsletters and calendars, infant / toddler daily sheets, online galleries with children's pictures, and postings of activities and projects in the center.
 While many of these communication methods are beneficial, most do not align with the philosophy of recognizing each child’s unique development, instead summarizing activities and outputs more widely at the class or the center level.

 While face-to-face interactions are a preferred channel for providing parents with information specific to their child's development, there are practical barriers, primary of which is time.
 Early childhood educators care for multiple children at a time and increasingly busy families simply do not have the time for lengthy in-person conversations on a daily basis, making it unfeasible to focus exclusively on this channel of communication.
 That’s where technology comes in.

 Many busy families are already using technology to stay connected, so it is only sensible that child care and early learning programs would also use this channel to connect with families.
 The key here is that technology offers the efficiency required to document and communicate observations and information to parents on an individual child basis, which would not be possible with manual processes or using dated technology, like digital cameras.
 Therefore, if your program philosophy is to provide individual attention for your children and you spend the time and effort to do this, you should also be leveraging the technology that is available to you to communicate with parents on an individual level.